-MSE foundation restoration services are based on 12+ years of moisture mitigation experience.
-While many companies will quickly move to sell the higher-priced services, MSE will discover the true nature of the problem and only offer solutions that will address your specific issues.
+MSE offers foundation restoration services in South Jersey and Philadelphia.
+Our 13+ years of moisture mitigation experience and expert mold education give us the advantage over competing New Jersey restoration companies.
+While many foundation restoration companies will quickly move to sell their higher-priced services, MSE will discover the true nature of the water problem in your home and only offer solutions that will address your specific issues.

-The MSE inspector will ask the home or business owner a minimum of 10 questions and based on the answer to those questions will develop a customized plan.
+Our MSE moisture inspector will ask the home or business owner a minimum of 10 questions, and based on the answer to those questions will develop a customized plan.
 Factors like the age of the home, type of foundation, how the basement is used, and the outside topography all play a vital role in customizing the appropriate mitigation plan.

-In New Jersey where water tables can be extremely high and close proximity to a lake, stream or river is common, basements and crawl spaces are under a constant attack from the outside.
+In New Jersey, where water tables can be extremely high, being close to a lake, stream or river is common.
+Basements and crawl spaces moisture are always a threat from constant outside attack of the elements.
 Foundations in these high water table areas often have never been properly sealed and/or maintained, however after the recent pandemic and so many homeowners now working at home, many folks are looking to maximize every square foot of their home and that often leads to restoring the foundation and the basement overall.

-In Pennsylvania the water table is not typically as high as New Jersey, however, because of the fact that the entire Philadelphia Metro region is in a valley, heavy precipitation events often cause flooding that quickly overtakes most homes’ ability to withstand the torrent.
+In Pennsylvania the water table is not typically as high as New Jersey, however because the entire Philadelphia Metro region is in a valley, heavy precipitation events often cause basement flooding that quickly overtakes most homes’ ability to withstand the torrent.
 In the past 10 years, there have been more 50 and 100-year storms recorded than in the past 50 years combined.
-A recent development in masonry technology allows us to resurface masonry foundations with a process called Hydraulic Mortar Resurfacing.
-This process uses a latex fortified mortar that essentially mixes traditional mortar with rubber and these two materials combined to create a barrier with a very high PSI resistance.
-PSI resistance refers to Pounds Per Square Inch.
-We can achieve a PSI rating of 20 with this process and that figure was unheard of only 15 years ago.

 Common Signs You Need Foundation Restoration